walesmd/michaelwales.com/contents/resume/index.md

 ## Awards and Recognition

-* Southwest Collegiate Cyber Defense Competition competitor, 2014
+* Southwest Collegiate Cyber Defense Competition competitor - 2014
-* Kforce Government Solutions Associate of the Year, 2011
+* Kforce Government Solutions Associate of the Year - 2011
-* General Dynamics Engineering & Innovation Award Nominee, 2009
+* General Dynamics Engineering & Innovation Award Nominee - 2009
 * Information Manager of the Year, Airman - 2005
 * Information Manager of the Year, Airman - 2004
 * Communications & Information Airman of the Year - 2004